euc-releases/vmware-ws1-sdk-xamarin/GettingStarted.md

 ### Troubleshooting Guide

-**Q. On Android 10 (Q), HTTP requests fail with a "407 Proxy Authentication Required" error when the "VMware Tunnel Proxy" option is enabled.**
+**Q. On Android 10 (Q), HTTP requests fail with a "407 Proxy Authentication Required" error when the "Omnissa Tunnel Proxy" option is enabled.**

 A. To resolve this error, applications need to use the AW wrapper classes provided for the WebView and HTTP clients in the `Com.Airwatch.Gateway.Clients` package.
 This is required because, on Android 10 (Q), the Android platform removed access to the [/proc/net file system](https://developer.android.com/about/versions/10/privacy/changes#proc-net-filesystem).
 This change caused the SDK's internal authentication process to fail.
 The AW wrapper classes present in the `Com.Airwatch.Gateway.Clients` package perform the authentication.